David-OConnor/dynamics/README.md

 **Note: We currently only support saving and loading snapshots/trajectories in a custom format.**

+## Use of this library
+This is intended for integration into a Rust or Python program, another Rust or Python library, or in small scripts that describe a workflow.
+When scripting, you will likely load molecule files directly, use integrated force fields or load them from file, and save results to a reporter format like DCD.
+If incorporating into an application, you might do more in memory using the [data structures](https://docs.rs/dynamics/latest/dynamics/) we provide.

+Our API goal is to both provide a default terse syntax with safe defaults, and allow customization and flexibility that facilitates integration into bigger systems.

 ## Goals
 - Runs traditional MD algorithms accurately
 - Easy to install, learn, and use